mrworf/iceshelf/README.md

 # What's missing?

 There is as of yet no way to have iceshelf retreive the backup it created and uploaded.
-For now you're left to use the `glacier-cmd` tool itself to do that.
+For now you're left to use the `aws` tool itself to do that.
+Once you've retrieved the file(s), you can either extract it manually yourself or try the iceshelf-restore tool which is in beta.
+It's fairly robust and is able to deal with most circumstances.
+It will not, however, allow you to easily download files from glacier.
+It's coming later.

 # Thoughts